Moeakae/airbnb-clone-project/README.md

 ### Designers
 -Ensure designs are user-friendly, accessible, and responsive.
 -Collaborate closely with frontend developers to implement design specifications.
--Maintain and evolve the project’s visual identity and branding.
+-Maintain and evolve the projects visual identity and branding.

 ### Frontend Developers
 -Build and maintain the user interface using modern frameworks (e.g., React, Vue).